-India summons Pakistani diplomat over 'unprovoked' ceasefire violations in Jammu and Kashmir
+India summons Pakistan diplomat over 'unprovoked' ceasefire violations in Jammu and Kashmir

 New Delhi, Nov 14: India on Saturday summoned a Pakistani diplomat over the ceasefire violations by the Pakistan forces along the Line of Control (LoC), which claimed lives of several citizens and soldiers on Friday.